mne-tools/mne-python/tutorials/continuous_data/README.txt

+.. _`working-with-raw-tutorial`:

 Working with continuous data
 ============================

-This tutorial series assumes no prior experience with MNE-Python, and will walk you through loading, querying, subselecting, plotting, and saving continuous "raw" data.
+This series of tutorials covers the basics of loading EEG/MEG data into Python, querying and manipulating the raw data, some basic plotting, and how to save or export continuous data.
+New users are advised to work through the tutorials in sequence, but direct links to each tutorial are provided below for easy reference.